 The local economy has grown in terms of housing, jobs, and retail development, but the development of large retail developments in 2008 and 2009 in near-by cities reduced the amount of retail traffic from west Georgia and Lee County in east Alabama.
 Retail sales have since rebounded and the City has shown steady growth in its retail sales since mid-2011.
 The City has maintained a steadily growing property tax base for the last 10 years.
 General Fund revenues have rebounded from the extended economic downturn, and have begun to grow steadily and we expect growth to continue over the next 3 to 5 years.
-The City raised its sales tax rate by .25% from 8.75% to 9% effective January 1, 2016 to fund capital projects and operating expenses, and plans another sales tax increase effective July 1, 2019 to 9.5%.
+The City raised its sales tax rate by .25% from 8.75% to 9% effective January 1, 2016 to fund capital projects and operating expenses, and had another sales tax increase to 9.5% effective July 1, 2019.

-MANAGEMENT DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2018
+MANAGEMENT DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2020

 The unemployment rate is slightly lower than the state average due to increased commercial and retail growth in the local economy.
 New housing starts are gradually increasing and are expected to continue to slowly rise over the next year.
-With the expected continued growth in the regional economy and the continued though slow population growth and new retail development currently planned, the City's revenues should increase sufficiently to fund planned services for at least the next three to five years.
+With the expected continued growth in the local economy, the steady growth in population, and new retail development currently planned, the City's revenues should continue to increase to fund planned services for at least the next three to five years.

-The City completed a study of water and sewer rates in 2012 and raised rates and fees 4.5% effective October 1, 2012 and raised rates in 2014, by 6% in 2017, 5% in 2018, and plans another 5% increase in residential rates and a 20% increase in industrial rates in 2019 to cover planned operations and capital expenses over the next three to five years as well as expansion of the water and sewer distribution system to accommodate the expected new growth.
+The City plans to complete a study of water and sewer rates in 2021 to repair and replace worn infrastructure and to fund water and sewer capital projects throughout the City.
 Both the water and sewer treatment facilities currently operate at just over 60% capacity leaving ample room for growth.
 The City has entered into an agreement to provide water to Fort Mitchell, Alabama in Russell County, sewer service to the City of Smiths, Alabama in Lee County, and both water and sewer service to the Russell County Utility System, which has resulted in steady revenue growth from these sources at little cost to the City.
 The Russell County Utility System is now the City's largest water customer and Smith's Water and Sewer Authority is the City's largest sewer customer.
 Both Lee and Russell Counties are among the fastest growing counties in Alabama with much of that growth centered in and around Phenix City.